Calendis/CalCorrupt/README.md

 **You must have Python 3.**
 You can get it from [python.org](https://www.python.org/)

-**You must have the Tkinter library installed.**
+**You must have [PyQt5](https://www.riverbankcomputing.com/software/pyqt/download5) installed.**

 Most Linux distributions offer it as a package.
-For Windows and Mac, see [http://www.tkdocs.com/tutorial/install.html](http://www.tkdocs.com/tutorial/install.html)
+It can be installed on Windows and Mac via PIP.

 **Running:**